berenger-eu/tbfmm/README.md

 # Compilation

 TBFMM is based on standard C++17, hence it needs a "modern" C++ compiler.
-So far, TBFMM has been tested on the following compilers:
+So far, TBFMM has been tested with the following compilers:
 - GNU g++ (7 and 8) https://gcc.gnu.org/
 - Clang/LLVM (8 and 10) https://llvm.org/